nup-csai/flask-project-angryarabianman/README.md

 Task tracker

 A task management app that allows users to create, edit, and delete tasks, link them to dates or deadlines and recieve notifications via email.
-Tasks can belong to different projects and have statuses like "in progress" or "completed."
+Tasks can have statuses like "in progress" or "completed." and completed tasks can be hidden.

 ## Setup